sec-bit/ckb-zkp/zkp-toolkit/README.md

 ## Security

-This project is still under active development and is currently being used for research and experimental purposes only, please **DO NOT USE IT IN PRODUCTION** for now.
+This project is still under active development and is currently being used for research and experimental purposes only.
+Please **DO NOT USE IT IN PRODUCTION** for now.

 ## License